Office Availability Levels Drop for the First Time in Five Years

 This dynamic has been bolstered by the Fed’s 50 bps rate cut, a relatively stable labor market, strong corporate earnings and progress on inflation.

-The Sun Belt has continued to outperform national totals, growing by 9.4% quarter over quarter to reach 96% of pre-pandemic leasing activity over the past six months.
+The Sun Belt has continued outperforming national totals, growing by 9.4% quarter-over-quarter to reach 96% of pre-pandemic leasing activity over the past six months.
 The region is faring well thanks to corporate relocations and expansions out of gateway markets targeting lower costs in Sun Belt secondary markets, the report said.

-Net absorption remained negative during the third quarter but improved by 8% quarter over quarter to -8.2 million square feet.
+Net absorption remained negative during the third quarter but improved by 8% quarter-over-quarter to -8.2 million square feet.
 This drove vacancy to 22.2% across the country.
-However occupancy loss is not uniform and more than half of the more than 1 billion square feet of vacant office space is within less than 7% of office buildings, said JLL.
+However occupancy loss is not uniform and more than half of the more than one billion square feet of vacant office space is within less than 7% of office buildings, said JLL.

 Tenants continue to show a strong preference for higher-quality and newer offices, with buildings constructed since 2015 generating positive net absorption.
 Well-maintained historical buildings developed before 1970 also are seeing success, with availability rates declining for the past four quarters.